-Painter and print-maker Katsushika Hokusai has contributed to Japan's visual language perhaps more than any other artist.
-His landscapes, bestiaries, dreamscapes and wave imagery bring to life an incredibly vivid world, half-imagined, half-observed.
-For Hokusai and his contemporaries the perceived connected invisibly with a parallel world of powerful ‘unseen’ force: vengeful spirits, ghosts and imps were never far away.
+Painter and print-maker Hokusai has contributed to Japan's visual language perhaps more than any other of the nation's artists.
+His landscapes, bestiaries, dreamscapes and wave imagery bring to life an incredibly vivid world, only half-observed in normal life.
+For Hokusai and his contemporaries the perceived connected invisibly with a parallel world of powerful ‘unseen’ force: vengeful spirits, ghosts and imps was never far away.

 |Nearest tube||Russell Square (underground)|